Descendant (2022 film): Reception

-The review aggregator website Rotten Tomatoes reported an approval rating of 100%, with an average score of 8.4/10, based on 68 reviews.
+On Rotten Tomatoes the film has an approval rating of 100%, with an average score of 8.4/10, based on 69 reviews.
 The website's critical consensus reads, "Descendant serves as a fantastically compelling example of how history can be reclaimed -- and a stirring tribute to a resilient community."
 On Metacritic, it has a weighted average score of 88 out of 100 based on 12 critic reviews, indicating "universal acclaim".
 Jake Coyle called it "One of the best films of the year" in his review for the Associated Press.
+In June 2025, IndieWire ranked the film at number 61 on its list of "The 100 Best Movies of the 2020s (So Far)."